sdv1708/rag-qna/README.md

 # rag-qna
-A Retrieval-Augmented Generation (RAG) based Q&amp;A system using FAISS, Mistral 7B, and FastAPI.
+A Retrieval-Augmented Generation (RAG) based Q&amp;A system using FAISS, DeepSeek R1, and FastAPI.